Glasgow: Economic growth

-After the Acts of Union in 1707, Scotland gained further access to the vast markets of the new British Empire, and Glasgow became prominent as a hub of international trade to and from the Americas, especially in sugar, tobacco, cotton, and manufactured goods.
-Starting in 1668, the city's Tobacco Lords created a deep water port at Port Glasgow about 20 mi down the River Clyde, as the river from the city to that point was then too shallow for seagoing merchant ships.
-By the late 18th century more than half of the British tobacco trade was concentrated on the River Clyde, with more than 47000000 lb of tobacco being imported each year at its peak.
-At the time, Glasgow held a commercial importance as the city participated in the trade of sugar, tobacco and later cotton.
-From the mid-eighteenth century the city began expanding westwards from its medieval core at Glasgow Cross, with a grid-iron street plan starting from the 1770s and eventually reaching George Square to accommodate much of the growth, with that expansion much later becoming known in the 1980s onwards as the Merchant City.
+From the mid-eighteenth century the city began expanding westwards from its medieval core at Glasgow Cross, with a grid-iron street plan starting from the 1770s and eventually reaching George Square to accommodate much of the growth (with that expansion much later becoming known in the 1980s onwards as the Merchant City.
 The largest growth in the city centre area, building on the wealth of trading internationally, was the next expansion being the grid-iron streets west of Buchanan Street riding up and over Blythswood Hill from 1800 onwards.